zerobounce/zerobounceindia-cpp-api-wrapper/README.md

 FetchContent_MakeAvailable(ZeroBounceIndia)
 ```

-This will produce the target `ZeroBounce` which you can link against the typical way:
+This will produce the target `ZeroBounceIndia` which you can link against the typical way:

 ```cmake
 target_link_libraries(your_target_name PRIVATE ZeroBounceIndia)